zerods/Algorithms/README.md

-# Algorithms
+# sorting
-This repository is designed for leaning data structure and algorithms
+This branch is about sorting